 Progressive Web App Explained

 A progressive web app is a third option, which deserves its own mention and delineation from native apps and hybrid apps.
-Progressive web apps (PWAs) are websites that function like apps.
-This is a newer technology, where an ‘app-like experience’ is running in the user’s web browser.
-It can access the device’s hardware (microphone, camera, location) but no app file needed to be downloaded (no App Store).
+Progressive web apps (PWAs) are websites that function like apps, as well.
+Often, companies take a website and wrap some extra code around it, so the website can be downloaded in app form and installed on a device’s home screen.

 The Starbucks app is a great example of a PWA.
-Going to their website to order a peppermint mocha will look very similar to how a thirsty user would place the order on their native app that is accessible via the App Store; Starbucks has both a PWA and a native app.
+Going to their website to order a peppermint mocha will look very similar to how a thirsty user would place an order on the app.
 It creates a recognizable UX experience with a similar UI design.
-So even if a user always orders from Starbucks on their native iPhone app, then orders for the first time on the web, they’ll have an intuitive understanding of how to add an extra shot to their latte.
+So even if a user always orders from Starbucks on the app, then orders for the first time on the web, they’ll have an intuitive understanding of how to add an extra shot to their latte.

 Why Build a Hybrid App?

 Depending on your goals, a hybrid mobile app could be the best solution for your development needs.
 Particularly if speed and cost are at the forefront of your mind.
-A major benefit to using one cross-platform language to design the app is it can be released to the market quicker than building two native apps, which means it will be less costly in terms of development hours.
+A major benefit to using one cross-platform framework to design the app is it can be released to the market quicker than building two native apps, which means it will be cheaper in development hours.

 Pros of Hybrid Apps

-- Less Development Time: As mentioned above, if your goal is to have your app be available for both iPhones and Androids, cutting out the need to develop two app code-bases will reduce development time.
+- Less Development Time: As mentioned above, cutting out the need to develop two apps will reduce development time by half.
 If you have a great idea that is market-ready and you’re itching to get it out on the app store, cross-platform frameworks are the quickest way to bring a product to life and ready for the Google Play and Apple App Stores.
+It allows the app to be in the hands of every user faster, than if each app would have to be individually coded and deployed.

 - Lower Cost: Less development time = fewer billable hours.
 As long as hybrid apps take fewer hours to create (which they currently do), they will remain cheaper than building native apps.

-- Wider Audience: Sometimes for budget reasons, apps are rolled out to one platform a long time before they’re rolled out to a second.
-Naturally, this will limit the reach of an app as users cannot download the app while they’re waiting for it to be made available to their phones’ operating system.
+- Wider Audience: Sometimes for budget reasons, apps are rolled out to one platform for a long time before they’re rolled out to a second.
+Naturally, this will limit the reach of an app as users cannot download the app while they’re waiting for it to be hosted on their phones’ operating systems.
+Once a hybrid app is good to go, it can live on Android and iOS app stores and be used by anyone who is interested, instead of restricting the audience.

 - Easier Bug Fixes and Maintenance: Hybrid apps let you send out one patch and bug fix to repair issues across all devices.
 This is easier than solving the problem for say iOS first and then solving the problem a second time for Android.

 - Scalability: Hybrid apps can scale quicker as it’s easier to build in new features.
-When Waze – a native app – created a feature that allowed drivers to view the app on their dashboard, they were integrated with Android Auto in August 2018 but didn’t offer that same feature for iOS users until over one month later when it offered Apple CarPlay support.
+When Waze created a feature that allowed drivers to view the app on their dashboard.
+This was integrated with Android Auto in August 2018 but the same feature wasn’t offered for iOS users until over one month later when it came to Apple CarPlay support.
+Naturally, the delay and difference caused some friction for users.
+With hybrid apps, this issue is avoided.

 Cons of Hybrid Apps

 - Operating Slower: Native apps are seen as “closer to the metal” as they can access a phone’s native features, like GPS and audio.
 It’s because they’re built within Google or Apple’s own coding languages.
 This can yield overall better performance and speed.
-Though hybrid app coding languages have come a long way, some apps built with a hybrid codebase operate slower than native apps.
+Hybrid app coding languages have come a long way and the idea that they’re overall slower is largely an outdated myth at this point.
+However, some niche apps built with a hybrid codebase can operate slower than native apps, in certain instances.

-- Longer Testing Process: A hybrid app has to get the greenlight for multiple platforms, not just one.
-This means a longer testing process to make sure coding bug-fixes are rolled out to all platforms and the apps are as close to perfect as possible.
+- Longer Testing Process: A hybrid app has to get the green light for multiple platforms, not just one.
+This means a longer testing process to make sure coding bugs are rolled out to all platforms and the apps are as close to perfect as possible.
+It also means that one app has to adhere to both Apple and Android app store rules, which can be more restrictive when complying with both.

 - Playing Catch up to Platform Updates: If Google or Apple updates their software, the companies roll out “Software Development Kits,” which let developers know how to respectively update apps written in those languages.
 As hybrid apps are written in a third-party language, it can take developers longer to figure out how to play catch-up to those software updates and update a hybrid app to be compatible.